Last Updated on May 3, 2023 by The Filtery

 - Lastly, the Foodoo Hair Chair ($240) is also newborn safe (up to 50 pounds), reclinable, and has eight different height positions so that it can fit tables and counters of any height.
 Additionally, it comes with a two-position adjustable footrest.
 It has front wheels like the Nook Newborn and it does fold up, but not quite as tightly as the other two chairs.

 All of Joovy’s non-toxic high chairs come with 5-point seat harnesses for safety along with dishwasher-safe swing trays that can be opened with one hand.
-They’re all completely free from BPA, BPS, and other phthalates as well as lead and flame retardants.
+They’re all completely free from BPA, BPS, phthalates, and other endocrine disruptors as well as lead and flame retardants.

 - Little to no assembly (depending on which chair you get)